eclipse-langium/langium-website/hugo/content/docs/recipes/validation/dependency-loops.md

 If you have a `n:m` relationship like it is given for function calls (a function can be called by `m` function and can call `n` functions), you can solve the question for loops by creating a directed graph.

-In the example of function calls you have to store edges for each call from function A to every function B. The nodes are the set of all functions.
+In this example the nodes are the set of all functions and function calls are stored as edges (for each call from function A to every function B).
 The key algorithm is the search for the so-called strongly-connected components in the resulting graph.

 It is recommended not to implement your own version of that algorithm.
 Please use an existing solution!
 The algorithm is able to output every loop with all its members of that loop.
-Perfect for adding a custom validation!
+You can also use your own implementation.
+But keep in mind the effort and the quality of the existing solutions that you could get here.

 #### Complex resolution